- SEO project management provides a framework to tackle enterprise-level search visibility projects with greater

 The ability to collaborate

 Collaboration and communication go hand-in-hand.
 An SEO task manager must collaborate seamlessly with the team and across departments, including content, design and IT.

 To aid with collaboration, build structure such as a daily scrum, weekly standup meeting, monthly review, quarterly strategy session, or whatever other type of interactive meetings make sense for your team.

 Unlike digital marketing and PPC that deliver results as soon as you launch ads, SEO strategies take time to materialize.
 In fact, search engine optimization is more like a freight train: it takes a while to get it moving, but it doesn’t stop as soon as you turn off the engine.

 Since it can take twelve months or longer to start up your organic traffic flywheel, you’ll need to plan SEO projects in advance.
 In other words, don’t launch an SEO campaign to rank your bathing suits landing page in April.

-Whether you want to improve e-commerce SEO, or to generate a library of high-quality content, or to earn backlinks to support off-page SEO strategies, think long-term.
+Whether you want to improve ecommerce SEO, or to generate a library of high-quality content, or to earn backlinks to boost off-page SEO signals, think long-term.
 Will you realize results in time?
 Will target keywords still be relevant to your site in a year?
 Can you generate adequate ROI?
 How will organic traffic support other internet marketing efforts in a year?

 SEO copywriting & editing

 Quality content is one of the top three Google ranking factors along with backlinks and RankBrain.
 So if you want your content marketing to be successful, you must have a firm grasp on SEO copywriting.

 That doesn’t mean you should write for search engines and bots.
 On the contrary, your copy must keep human users engaged in order to perform well in search.
 For starters, you’ll need to answer a user’s query, create engaging content, organize it logically, use long-tail keywords, make it easy to read, and ensure it’s error-free.